 While parallel worlds and universes are a common plot in literature and, of course, comics they’re not so common in movies.
 STAR TREK’s “MIRROR MIRROR” episode and the Jet Li (ROMEO MUST DIE, THE EXPENDABLES) film THE ONE come to mind as well as ANOTHER EARTH.
 And that’s about it.
 Admittedly Jet Li kicking cross-dimensional ass is a bit more my style, but THE WORLD OVER’s much more human concerns are quite compelling in their own way.

 Writer/director Heath C. Michaels gets great performances from Granfield and Keating who have to play multiple versions of their characters, not an easy thing to do.
 He also manages to tell a complete story in seventeen minutes, but one that still leaves you wanting to see more.
-Which may explain why he and his wife, producer Heather Michaels, (they previously collaborated on the feature YEARDLEY) were at Fantasia’s Frontières Genre Co-Production Market.
+This may explain why he and his wife, producer Heather Michaels, (they previously collaborated on the feature YEARDLEY) were at Fantasia’s Frontières Genre Co-Production Market.
 I certainly wouldn’t mind seeing THE WORLD OVER expanded to a feature.